nishithpandey/NanoRaft/site-src/src/docs/tutorial-building-an-atomic-register.md

 state machine.
 There are 3 inner classes implementing this interface for the `set`, `compare-and-set` and `get` operations, and accompanying static methods to create their instances.
-We will pass an `AtomicRegisterOperation` object to `RaftNode.replicate()` and once it is committed by MicroRaft it will be passed to our state machine for execution.
+We will pass an `AtomicRegisterOperation` object to `RaftNode.replicate()` and once it is committed by NanoRaft it will be passed to our state machine for execution.
 Our new state machine class handles these `AtomicRegisterOperation` objects in the `runOperation()` method. `set` updates the atomic register with the given value and returns its previous value,